 Its need of destruction not yet satiated, the twister moved on and destroyed a truck stop at the corner of routes 20 and 15 where it took six more lives.
 The horror finally lifted back into the sky in the northwest corner of Lagrange County near Stone Lake.
 With this tornado, the storms along the state line had finally blown themselves out, and would produce no further major tornadoes.

-Broadcasting stations are urged to ask people to not call the Weather Bureau unless they have weather to report.
+It was not a good day for the poor observer at the South Bend weather office.
+At 7:13pm he issued this statement: Broadcasting stations are urged to ask people to not call the Weather Bureau unless they have weather to report.
 We have had numerous poor joke calls and they tie up the lines.

 At the time that statement was issued, three different areas of storms were producing tornadoes: one in central Michigan, one along the Indiana/Michigan border, and one in central Indiana.